The Center for Advanced Interfaith Spiritual Direction

 • Students are expected to thoroughly familiarize themselves with the Student Handbook of the year of their acceptance with particular focus on their particular degree program.
 Students are bound by the academic and financial requirements of the Handbook in use at the time of their acceptance.
 The current Student Handbook as well as past years’ Handbooks can be viewed here.

-• Completion of Six Units of Study: 4 required courses in the core curriculum of the Advanced Interfaith Spiritual Direction from the Graduate Theological Foundation and 2 electives taken from the GTF or other approved educational institutions.
+• Completion of Eight Units of Study: 4 required courses in the core curriculum of the Advanced Interfaith Spiritual Direction from the Graduate Theological Foundation and 4 electives taken from the GTF or other approved educational institutions.
 The Core curriculum consists of the following:

-• Any student wishing to have previously completed academic work evaluated for possible transfer credit or wishing to complete coursework through a venue other than the Graduate Theological Foundation for use as transfer credit toward the two elective courses (not applicable for the required core curriculum) must contact the Office of the Registrar for approval.
+• Any student wishing to have previously completed academic work evaluated for possible transfer credit or wishing to complete coursework through a venue other than the Graduate Theological Foundation for use as transfer credit toward the four elective courses (not applicable for the required core curriculum) must contact the Office of the Registrar for approval.
 Accepted transfer credit has the potential to decrease the total tuition paid by the student.
 Requests for acceptance of transfer credit are reviewed on a case-by-case basis.
-GTF transfer credit policy allows for a $600 tuition reduction per Unit of Study (3 graduate credits) fulfilled by transfer credit.
+GTF transfer credit policy allows for a $600 tuition reduction per Unit of Study (3 cr.)

 • Completion of the non-credit course, Research Methodology.
 This course is a prerequisite to beginning the project.

-• Completion of the Doctor of Ministry project and submission of one electronic or hard copy including the Project Consultant’s evaluation forms.
+• Completion of the Master of Arts in Interfaith Spiritual Direction project and submission of one electronic or hard copy including the Project Consultant’s evaluation forms.